 How Labiaplasty is Performed

 Labiaplasty can be performed a couple of different ways.
 One technique uses surgical tools to reshape the inner folds of the labia so they no longer protrude.
 Essentially, it creates a contoured “V” shape wedge that is removed in order to reduce the size.
 The remaining edges are sewn with absorbable sutures for a natural appearance.
 Another technique is one that uses a laser to trim and reshape the labia.
 This is known medically as “laser labial rejuvenation”.
 While this approach is effective, it is generally more suitable for smaller skin defects of the labia.

-Labiaplasty is performed under general anesthesia at an accredited surgical facility.
-It is considered an outpatient procedure.
-In surgical cases where a smaller defect exists, a local anesthesia may be used.
+This is an outpatient procedure and is usually performed under general anesthesia at an accredited surgical facility.
+However, during your consultation with Dr. Wallace you can also inquire about IV sedation.
 The entire surgery typically takes 1-2 hours to complete.
 Following this surgery, women should rest and avoid any activities that will result in additional swelling and discomfort.
 Vigorous exercise, vaginal intercourse, the use of tampons and douching should be avoided for 4-6 weeks.
 The incisions made during surgery are minimal.
 In most cases, the scarring will be almost undetectable.

 "Amazing! - Dr. Wallace is a miracle worker.
 He is truly a patient man, especially with how nervous I was about everything.
 He went through step by step on how everything was going to play out, and he was very right about it all.
 I would get discouraged and he would just tell me "patience, you must heal" and now I'm leaving his office today after my visit and I'm beyond excited with my healing process!
 He..."- E. / RealSelf / Mar 15, 2017